Delvison/idea/docs/php.md

         sudo apt-get install php5 apache2 mysql-client mysql-server

 Files to be tested in this apache server should be placed in /var/www/html.
+Remember, the IP address when testing on your own machine is 127.0.0.1 or localhost.
+You can type any of these two into your browser followed by the correct path to view files in /var/www/html.

 ##Submission##